ProgrammerNomad/shivsingh.net/_posts/2021-05-28-wedding-card-psd-map-design-diy.md

-Send an [email](mailto:larissa@papercakedesigns.com "papercake email") with any questions you may have… OR if you want to print at home, start the design process by purchasing the Custom Wedding Map.  \[you will receive proofs for revisions, followed by a high resolution digital PDF to be printed by you or your local printer]
+**Contact me** [here ](https://www.shivsingh.net/contact-me/)with any questions you may have… OR if you want to print at home, start the design process by purchasing the Custom Wedding Map.  \[you will receive proofs for revisions, followed by a high resolution digital PDF to be printed by you or your local printer]